val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 );
 ```

 This is pretty magical for folks who have never done backend programming before.
-Just by making a function, you've made an API.
+Just by writing a function, you've made an API.

 Functions and APIs in Val Town are private by default.
-Above you'll notice that an `authorization` bearer token is required to access that function's API.
-That restriction is only true as long as the function is private.
-Public and unlisted functions ran on the Val Town Run API without authorization.
+Above you'll notice that an `Authorization` header is required to access that function's API.
+But that restriction is only true as long as the function is private: public and unlisted functions ran on the Val Town Run API without authorization.
 And that was the problem.
 If the author intended on using this as the backend for a client app, they'd use the Run API to invoke it using their secrets – without leaking the token.

 And if the author wrote such a function to be used as a library, other users can import and run this val themselves. `Deno.env.get("openai")` would refer to the _invoker_'s OpenAI token.